maoberlehner/markus-oberlehner-net/content/blog/how-to-structure-a-complex-vuex-store.md

 });
 ```

 As you can see above, there is not much going on in our main `index.js` file.
-The reason for this is, that we move most of the logic into separate modules.
-This has the advantage of making it possible to reuse certain parts of the code and it also allows us to dynamically load Vuex modules as needed.
+The reason for this is, that we move most of the logic into separate modules. **This has the advantage of making it possible to reuse certain parts of the code and it also allows us to dynamically load Vuex modules as needed**.

 ## Form modules